Scrabouillmax/Birdie_technical_test/README.md

     }
 }
 ```
-education_data, class_of_worker_data are two dimentional arrays corresponding to
+education_data, class_of_worker_data are two-dimentional arrays corresponding to the table rows and colums (variable, count, average age).